micheledexter/Demos/6Week/notes.md

 - [What is Swagger?
 Why use it?
 Is it for testing?](#what-is-swagger-why-use-it-is-it-for-testing)

 #### How can I validate data sent to me?
 What are some annotations for validation?
+- By using annotations (this is getting redundant)
+- `@NotNull` - the property cannot be null (duh)
+- `@AssertTrue` - asserts that the property is true
+- `@Min` - set minimum value
+- `@Max` - set maximum value
+- `@Email` - validates that the property is in email format
+- `@NotEmpty` - validates that the property isn't empty or null

 #### How do I do exception handling in Web MVC?
+- By using a class with the annotation `@ControllerAdvice` to mark the class of the exception handler class itself (api exception handler), then by using `@ExceptionHandler` for each individual exception handler
+  - Each exception handler has a value for a throwable class, and the method outlines what to do in the instance that the exception is actually thrown

 #### What kinds of exceptions should my custom exceptions be?
+- They _should_ be RuntimeExceptions, although there's technically nothing that prevents you from doing any kind of exception you wish

 #### What is Swagger?
 Why use it?
 Is it for testing?
+- Swagger is freaking amazing is what it is.
+- Swagger is an awesome UI tool for documenting, visualizing and testing*** out an API
+  - NOTE: THIS IS NOT UNIT TESTING
+- We use it mainly so we have a convenient interface for the reasons listed above
+- We do NOT use it for true testing, because the "testing" listed above is not unit testing.